 To send a message or email with a small mistake (or two)

 To drive somewhere new without tracing the journey on Google Maps first and having to know exactly which roads I would take and where I would park

 As I have already explained, procrastination and perfectionism go hand in hand.
 Everything is so time-consuming, stressful and hard work that it is often easier to make excuses and put things off rather than do them.
 The answer is that we have to just have a go, get on with it and do the best we can with the resources we have available.

 So, who is going to join me in shaking off the shackles of perfectionism?

-If you'd like to come and work with me, please book a free online strategy call and let's talk about how my Hypno-Coaching packages could help you.
+If you think you might like to come and work with me, please book an initial consultation and let's talk about how my hypnotherapy programme could help you.